Lead Chimney Flashing Repair Cost

 Replacing a chimney back box can be difficult and expensive as it often involves removing lots of tiles.
 But the most expensive part of any lead replacement job is the cost of the lead itself, closely followed by the access up to the roof which often involves scaffolding.

-The most common problem with replacing lead flashing is damage to the roof tiles which need removing as part of the job, roof tiles are generally cheap but if a lot of them are damaged, particularly if they are cemented in, then this can mean substantial labour additional costs!
+The most common problem with replacing lead chimney flashing is damage to the roof tiles which need removing as part of the job.
+Roof tiles are generally cheap but if a lot of them are damaged, particularly if they are cemented in, this can mean substantial additional labour costs!

-However, the most serious problem is fires, patch repairs on lead need heat which in inexperienced hands can lead to disastrous roof fires.
-Lead is very heavy too, so for larger sheets do not expect to be able to move these around a roof on your own!
+However, the most serious problem is fires — patch repairs on lead need heat which, in inexperienced hands, can lead to disastrous roof fires.
+Lead is very heavy too, so for larger sheets do not expect to be able to move them around a roof on your own!

 Ready to get a quote from local tradesmen?